SebaMutuku/pesapap-api/README.md

 1. Build the project: `mvn clean install -DskipTests`.
 This will build a jar file in target folder
 2. Run the project: mvn spring-boot:run -> The application will be available at http://localhost:9096.

-You can also build it with docker file. `docker build -t pesapap-api .`
+You can also build it with docker file using the command `docker build -t pesapap-api .`